WebTerminator/todo/README.md

 ## Todo with React, Redux, ES6 and unit testing (Enzyme and Jest)

-The aim of this application was to get more confortable with Redux and unit testing.
+The aim of this application was to get more comfortable with Redux and unit testing.

 The following has been used: